 - A Bachelor of Science (B.S.) or a Bachelor of Arts (B.A.) degree from a regionally accredited college or university, and the nursing degree must be accredited by the Accreditation Commission for Education in Nursing (ACEN) (formerly National League for Nursing Accrediting Commission, (NLNAC) or by the Commission on Collegiate Nursing Education (CCNE) accreditation.

-- A current, unencumbered, active state of Florida nursing license (The license must remain active, without discipline, throughout the program.
+- A current, unencumbered, active state of Florida nursing license from the jurisdiction of the practicum (The license must remain active, without discipline, throughout the program).

 - Application with two evaluation (reference) forms and application fee.